 Rustic pine interiors, south facing windows.
-Two floors: four bedrooms (three upstairs, each with 1 full sized bed, and 1 bedroom on the 1st floor with 1 full size bed), large wrap-around deck, kitchen and living room, full bathroom, skylights.
+Two floors: four bedrooms (three upstairs, each with 1 full sized bed, and 1 bedroom on the 1st floor with 1 full size bed), large wrap-around deck, kitchen and living room, full bathroom, skylights in 2 bedrooms.
 Sleeps 4-8.
 Parking available in driveway by the cabin.

 The Cob House

-Our newest cabin, finished in early September 2010.
+Our newest cabin, and only cabin with air conditioning!
 Cob is a mixture of sand, clay, and straw.
 This earthen home has two sleeping nooks (not full bedrooms) each with a full sized mattress, ten-foot ceilings, an open living area, and is built of largely of local and salvaged materials.
-It’s a one-of-a-kind structure built by Hartwick students and alumni.
+It’s a one-of-a-kind structure built by students and alumni.
 Sleeps 2-4.
 Parking available in driveway by the cabin.

 Redwood Two Cabin

 A cozy, smaller cabin with an open, studio-style floor plan.
 A small roofed porch overlooks one of the best views of the lake — a great place to eat breakfast, or to catch up on some reading.
-Interior has separate bathroom, open kitchenette/living area/sleeping area, with 1 full size bed. *Please note: there is no parking at this cabin.
-Guests may park near the cabin to load and unload only; at all other times, vehicles must be parked in Pine Lake’s main or upper parking lot (near the Outback Cabins).
+Interior has separate bathroom, open kitchen/living area/sleeping area, with 1 full size bed. *Please note: there is no parking at this cabin.
+Guests may park near the cabin to load and unload only; at all other times, vehicles must be parked in Pine Lake’s main or upper parking lot.
 Sleeps 1-2.

 Robertson Lodge (entire)

-Eight bedrooms (two single beds each).
-Includes use of living room and kitchen.
-Kitchen is equipped with two standard size gas ranges, three refrigerators, and dishwasher.
-Only accomodation with TV/DVD and cable.
-The downstairs gallery and laundry room share the building and remain public areas.
+Eight bedrooms (two single XL beds each).
+Includes use of 1st floor living room, dining room and kitchen.
+Kitchen is equipped with two standard size gas ranges, three refrigerators, microwave, coffee maker, and dishwasher.
+This cabin is our only accommodation with cable TV/DVD.
 Sleeps 8-16.
 Parking is available in the main lot for this cabin

 Day Use Rentals

-The Lodge kitchen and lounge area are available for group meetings at Pine Lake.
-The gallery may also be used for meeting space for approximately 15 people, although it remains a public space.
+The Lodge 1st floor kitchen, dining room, and lounge area are available for group meetings at Pine Lake.
 Please note that rental of first floor spaces in the Lodge does not include access to the second floor or any overnight accommodations.
 Lodge can accommodate 20-30 people indoors, combine indoor space with front field grounds fee for larger group gatherings.

 Pine Lake’s largest multi-purpose building.
-Commonly used for workshops, meetings, and conferences, the Vaudevillian can also accommodate weddings, receptions, parties, dances, art work, and more.
-Large main room, small lobby, restrooms. *please note the Vaudevillian bathrooms are our day user bathroom location on-site and my be used by visitors.
+Commonly used for workshops, meetings, and conferences, the Vaudevillian can also accommodate weddings, retreats, receptions, parties, dances, art work, and more.
+Large main room, with tables and seating for 100 people. *please note the Vaudevillian bathrooms are our public restroom location on-site and my be used by visitors.
 Combine this indoor space with the grounds just below for an exceptional location!

 $80/day (8 hour max, additional fee applies over 8 hours)

 For outdoor meetings, cookouts, and picnic gatherings, the Pavilion is a sheltered space overlooking Pine Lake.
 Accommodates up to 30-40 people.
-A fireplace and charcoal grill are available for use.
+An outdoor fireplace and charcoal grill are available for use.
 Restrooms available nearby in the Vaudevillian.
 Pavilion does NOT have electricity.

-Pine Lake’s outdoor stage, located in the natural amphitheatre at the base of the hill behind Robertson Lodge.
+Pine Lake’s outdoor stage, located in the natural amphitheater at the base of the hill behind Robertson Lodge.
 Restrooms available nearby in the Vaudevillian.

-All renters and guests are responsible for reading and following Pine Lake’s Cabin Rental Rules.
+All renters and guests are responsible for reading and following Hartwick College Pine Lake Campus & Cabin Rental Rules.

 Pine Lake Cabin Rental Rules

 Summer rental season begins June 1.
-Rental season ends Friday, August 12 for all cabins & spaces.
+Rental season ends Friday, August 10 for all overnight cabins.
 Deposits (50% of amount due) must be received within 10 working days of the reservation to hold your dates unless other specific arrangements have been made.

 Please make your check or money order payable to Hartwick College, put “Pine Lake Rental” in the Memo line and mail to: